-View JAIME STRITCH's Obituary on DaytonDailyNews.com and share memories
+View Jaime Stritch's Obituary on DaytonDailyNews.com and share memories

 |

 STRITCH, Jaime J. Age 57, of Xenia, passed away Monday November 4, 2019.
-Jaime was preceded in death by his parents, James & Aline Stritch, a sister, Patricia Olive, and a brother-in-law, Larry Olive.
-He is survived by his two sisters, Michele Czekalski (husband Gerald) and Sheila Burt (husband David); numerous nieces and nephews; and his girlfriend of 7 years, Julie Kays.
-There will be a Memorial Mass Friday November 29th at 10:00 am at Holy Trinity Church in Middletown.
+Jaime was preceded in death by his parents, James & Aline Stritch, and a sister, Patricia Olive.
+He is survived by his two sisters, Michele Czekalski (husband Gerald) and Sheila Burt (husband David); a brother-in-law, Larry Olive; numerous nieces and nephews; and his girlfriend of 7 years, Julie Kays.
+There will be a Memorial Mass Friday November 29th at 10:00am at Holy Trinity Church in Middletown.
 Arrangements by The Westbrock Funeral Home.